AIPOCH-AI/AIPOCH-AI/README.md

 ---

+### 🔌 For AI Agents

+AIPOCH is designed to be **agent-discoverable and agent-usable**.

+Biomedical skills on the platform are structured so AI agents can:
+- Parse skill descriptions programmatically
+- Understand required inputs and expected outputs
+- Integrate skills into automated research workflows
+- Chain multiple skills together for complex biomedical tasks

+This makes AIPOCH not just a human knowledge hub, but a foundation for the next generation of AI-driven biomedical research systems.

+---

 ## ❤️ Built for the biomedical research community

 We believe the future of biomedical research lies in **shared skills, reusable intelligence, and human–AI collaboration**.
 AIPOCH exists to make biomedical expertise more open, structured, and ready for the next generation of AI-powered research workflows.